Roddy McDowall: 1950s: Television and theatre

 He had a big critical success with Compulsion (1957–58) based on Leopold and Loeb – although McDowall was not cast in the film version.
 He followed it with Handful of Fire (1958), Noël Coward's Look After Lulu!
-(1959) and Peter Brook's The Fighting Cock (1960).
+(1959), and Peter Brook's The Fighting Cock (1960).
 The latter earned him a Tony Award.

 1960: Return to Hollywood

 McDowall was in another big Broadway hit when he played Mordred in the musical Camelot (1960–63) with Julie Andrews and Richard Burton.

 He played Ariel in a TV production of The Tempest (1960) with Richard Burton and Maurice Evans, then appeared in his first film in almost a decade, The Subterraneans (1960).
 He followed it with Midnight Lace (1960).

-McDowall continued to work on television in shows such as Sunday Showcase, Naked City, and Play of the Week.
-He was in a TV production of The Power and the Glory (1961) with Laurence Olivier, George C. Scott and Julie Harris.
+McDowall continued to work on television in shows such as Sunday Showcase, Naked City, and The Play of the Week.
+He was in a TV production of The Power and the Glory (1961) with Laurence Olivier, George C. Scott, and Julie Harris.